Lip Synch Extravaganza Eleganza

-"Lip Synch Extravaganza Eleganza" is the second episode of the fifth season of RuPaul's Drag Race.
+"Lip Synch Extravaganza Eleganza" is the second episode of the fifth season of the American television series RuPaul's Drag Race.
 It originally aired on February 4, 2013.
+The episode's main challenge tasks the contestants with reenacting famous scenes from the companion series RuPaul's Drag Race: Untucked.
 Kristen Johnston and Juliette Lewis are guest judges.
+Lineysha Sparx wins the episode's main challenge.
+Serena ChaCha is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Monica Beverly Hillz to "Only Girl (In the World)" (2010) by Rihanna.

 Episode

-Kristen Johnston (left) and Juliette Lewis (right) are guest judges.

-Serena ChaCha is eliminated from the competition.
+Serena ChaCha (pictured in 2022) is eliminated from the competition.

-For the episode's mini-challenge, the contestants lip-sync to one of RuPaul's songs with only their mouths visible.
-Detox, Ivy Winters, and Serena ChaCha win the mini-challenge.

-For the main challenge, the contestants team up to lip-sync and re-enact a famous scene from a past season of RuPaul's Drag Race: Untucked.
-Following are the teams: